Uniformly S-projective relative to a module and its dual

 \begin{proposition} Let $S$ be a multiplicative subset of a ring $R$ and $M$ an $R$-module.
-Let $f:A\to B$ be $u$-$S$-isomorphism.
-Then \begin{enumerate} \item[(1)] $A$ is $u$-$S$-projective ($u$-$S$-injective) relative to $M$ if and only if $B$ is $u$-$S$-projective ($u$-$S$-injective) relative to $M$. \item[(2)] $M$ is $u$-$S$-projective ($u$-$S$-injective) relative to $A$ if and only if $M$ is $u$-$S$-projective ($u$-$S$-injective) relative to $B$. \end{enumerate} \end{proposition}
+Let $f:A\to B$ be a $u$-$S$-isomorphism.
+Then the following statements hold. \begin{enumerate} \item[(1)] $A$ is $u$-$S$-projective ($u$-$S$-injective) relative to $M$ if and only if $B$ is $u$-$S$-projective ($u$-$S$-injective) relative to $M$. \item[(2)] $M$ is $u$-$S$-projective ($u$-$S$-injective) relative to $A$ if and only if $M$ is $u$-$S$-projective ($u$-$S$-injective) relative to $B$. \end{enumerate} \end{proposition}